-- Upper and lower reservoirs; - Underground power house complex and associated waterways that link the reservoirs; and - Ancillary works such as roads, transmission lines and other associated infrastructure.
+- Upper and lower reservoirs; - Underground power house complex and associated waterways that link the reservoirs; - Two 45m high communication masts (one at the upper reservoir and one at the lower reservoir); and - Ancillary works such as roads, transmission lines and other associated infrastructure.

 It is important to note that very little of the scheme will be visible above-ground, as most of the infrastructure will be located underground.
-The only parts of the scheme that will be visible above-ground will be the dams and an intake tunnel, and the visual impact of these will be mitigated through various mitigation and management measures, which will be investigated and developed in detail during the EIA phase of the project.
+The only parts of the scheme that will be visible above-ground will be the dams, an intake tower, access roads and the two communications masts, and the potential impacts of these will be mitigated through various mitigation and management measures, which will be investigated and developed in detail during the EIA phase of the project.